arqueror/Xamarin.Forms-RadialMenu/README.md

 # Structured documents
-  - Create a reusable RadialMenu without relying of any CustomRenderer
+  - Create a reusable RadialMenu without relying on any CustomRenderer